kjh1980/MoEngage-Docs/android.rst

     MoEHelper mHelper = new MoEHelper(this);
     mHelper.initialize("GCM Sender ID", "MoEngage APP ID");

-GCM Sender ID - the ID of the project created as part of Push Registration MoEngage APP ID - This is an application specific id, which MoEngage team must have shared with you.
+GCM Sender ID - the twelve digit sender ID of your Google API project.
+MoEngage APP ID - This is an application specific id, which MoEngage team must have shared with you.
+You can also find it in the 'App Settings' tab of the 'Settings' page of your MoEngage account.

 Put the following code after the above initialization code to register for push